 Making a fake return of an item.
 This happens when you return an item that did not belong to you.

-The Retail Theft laws in Illinois are written in such a way that they benefit the stores.
+The Retail Theft Shoplifting laws in Illinois are written in such a way that they benefit the stores.
 If you walk out of the store with something without paying for it the law presumes that you intended to steal that item and tried to shoplift.
-It's not a defense to say that you forgot to pay for the item or that you forgot to take off the item of clothing after you tried it on or forgot to remove the ring when you tried it on at the jewelry counter.
-That's why you should not make any statements to store security or to the police without talking to an experienced retail theft lawyer, like James Dimeas, who understands the complexities of the Retail Theft laws in Illinois.
-What a typical shopper may consider to be an honest mistake may be considered guilt of shoplifting under Illinois Law.
+It's not a defense to say that you forgot to pay for the item or that you forgot to take off the item of clothing after you tried it on, or forgot to remove the ring when you tried it on at the jewelry counter.
+That's why you should not make any statements to store security or to the police without talking to an experienced Retail Theft lawyer, like James Dimeas, who understands the complexities of the Retail Theft laws in Illinois.
+What a typical shopper may consider to be an honest mistake may be considered to be guilty of Shoplifting under Illinois Law.
 That's why it is critical that you retain an experienced Retail Theft attorney, like James Dimeas, who understands the law and understands what needs to get done for you to avoid having a criminal conviction on your record for a Retail Theft, which will come up in a background search.Criminal Penalties for Retail Theft in Illinois

 In addition to a criminal penalty, you may also have a civil penalty imposed on you.
 Under Illinois Law if you try to shoplift something from a retail establishment, a store, they have the right to sue you for civil damages, or money damages, in civil court.
 The maximum amount they can sue you for is $1,000.
 After you are arrested for a Retail Theft you will probably receive a letter from a lawyer representing the store requesting an amount up to $1,000 in money damages from you.
 This claim for money is separate from the criminal case and will not affect the criminal case.
 But if you do not pay the store's lawyer, they will turn over the claim to a collection agency and they will put this on your credit report and they will try to collect this debt.
 You will also need an attorney to handle the claim for civil damages as well.The Final Penalty.
 Your Reputation.
 Your Record.
 Your Future

-James Dimeas has spent 25 years representing people charged with Retail Theft throughout Cook County, DuPage County, Lake County, and Kane County.
-He understands the importance of protecting your reputation and keeping your criminal record clean.
-James Dimeas understands that your entire future could be riding on the outcome of this Retail Theft case.
-He will examine all of the police reports and the store security reports.
-He will review the surveillance tapes and witness statements and examine in detail the arrest procedures to come up with an effective strategy that will either result in the dismissal of the shoplifting charges or a result that will avoid a conviction on your criminal record.
-He will work tirelessly to make sure that a shoplifting case does not appear on a background search.
+James Dimeas has spent over 25 years representing people charged with Retail Theft in State Courts and Municipal Courts throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas understands the importance of protecting your reputation and keeping your criminal record clean.
+James Dimeas understands that your entire future could be riding on the outcome of your Retail Theft Shoplifting case.
+James Dimeas will examine all of the police reports and the store security reports.
+He will review the surveillance tapes and witness statements and examine in detail the arrest procedures to come up with an effective strategy that will either result in the dismissal of the Shoplifting charges or a result that will avoid a conviction on your criminal record.
+James Dimeas will work tirelessly to make sure that a shoplifting case does not appear on a background search.